Vishalkulkarni45/ragu/book/src/development/driver_abstraction.md

 ## `Maybe` Monad

-The `Maybe<T>` monad separates witness availability from constraint synthesis, allowing the same code to work whether witness values are present or not.
+The `Maybe<T>` monad separates witness existence from constraint synthesis, allowing the same code to work whether witness values are present or not.

 Traditionally, most zkSNARK toolkits bundle witness generation and constraint synthesis.
 This means every time you synthesize constraints, witness computation code executes even when witness values aren't needed.
 Ragu maintains separation of concerns through the `Maybe<T>` abstraction.
 In some frameworks, circuit synthesis alone accounts for 25-30% of the proof generation time (specifically constraint synthesis and inlining linear combinations; the R1CS to QAP reduction is an additional smaller cost).

-Ragu supports non-uniform circuits without a traditional preprocessing step, so circuit synthesis is frequently invoked and becomes a performance-critical hot path.
-We need to optimize polynomial reduction, but without storing gigantic polynomials with all coefficients and indeterminates in memory.
-Instead, we use a structured representation that can be efficiently computed and memoized.
+Ragu supports non-uniform circuits without a traditional pre-processing step, so circuit synthesis is frequently invoked and becomes a performance-critical hot path.
+We need to optimize polynomial reductions, but without storing gigantic polynomials with all coefficients and indeterminates in memory.
+Instead, we use a [structured](../design/structured.md) representation that can be efficiently computed and memoized.

 ## Routines